Presented by François Peltier

 Join us for the next installment of Au Menu, our gastronomy-themed film series!

-Kings of Pastry is a film by D.A.
-Pennebaker and Chris Hegedus that follows a group of world-class French pastry chefs as they compete for France’s most prestigious craftsmen award: Meilleur Ouvrier de France, awarded by former French President Nicolas Sarkozy.
+D.A.
+Pennebaker and Chris Hegedus documentary Kings of Pastry follows a group of world-class French pastry chefs as they compete for France’s most prestigious craftsmen award: Meilleur Ouvrier de France, awarded by former French President Nicolas Sarkozy.

 The film focuses primarily on Chef Jacquy Pfeiffer, co-founder of Chicago’s French Pastry School, and one of the sixteen finalist chefs competing.

-One of the most respected and unique teams of documentary filmmakers working today, they are notably reknown for the variety of topics they have covered.
-Together, they founded the company Pennebaker Hegedus Films.
-In 2013 The Academy of Motion Picture Arts and Sciences recognized D A Pennebaker’s body of work with an Oscar for Lifetime Achievement
+One of the most respected and unique teams of documentary filmmakers working today, Chris Hegedus and D. A. Pennebaker are reknowned for the variety of topics they have covered.
+Together, they founded Pennebaker Hegedus Films, and in 2013 The Academy of Motion Picture Arts and Sciences recognized D.A.
+Pennebaker’s body of work with an Oscar for Lifetime Achievement.

 François obtained his Master’s degree in Cinema Studies from the Université de Rennes in 2017.
 He has studied contemporary French cinema and is particularly passionate about the evolution of television series in the 21st century.